dm13450/dm13450.github.io/_posts/2021-08-04-questdb-part-1.md

 Base.isempty(x::Trade) = x.id == ""
 ```

-After creating the struct we also add in the null creator function and also a method for checking whether a trade but overal it is a simple type that just contains the relevant information for each trade found.
+After creating the struct we also add in the null creator function and also a method for checking whether a trade but overall it is a simple type that just contains the relevant information for each trade found.

 The `RemoteChannel` comes from the `Distributed` package.